Habits (Stay High): Commercial performance

 In Sweden, "Stay High" debuted at number 49 on the Singles Top 100 chart for the issue dated 2 May 2014, and went on reaching position 13, with it spending a total of 70 weeks on the chart between 2014 and 2015.
 It was certified triple-Platinum by the Swedish Recording Industry Association (GLF), denoting 120,000 sales in that territory, and further became the eleventh best-selling track of 2014 in the country.
 It was also the fourth most-played song by Swedish radio station P3 in 2014.
 In Norway, "Stay High" debuted at number 15 on the Topp 40 Singles chart.
 In its fourth week, it reached number seven and claimed that position for five non-consecutive weeks.
 It spent a total of 27 weeks on the chart and became the seventh highest-selling single of 2014 in Norway.
 "Stay High" entered the Finnish Airplay Chart at number 91 on the nineteenth week of 2014, becoming Lo's second entry on the chart after "Out of Mind" (2013), which peaked at number 39 in 2013.
 It eventually reached the number 25 in its fifth week on the chart.
 "Stay High" peaked at number three in both the Flanders and Wallonia regions of Belgium, and was certified Gold by the Belgian Entertainment Association (BEA), for exceeding sales of 15,000 copies in the country.
 In Netherlands, "Stay High" topped the Dutch Top 40 chart for three consecutive weeks and peaked at number two on the Single Top 100 chart.
 According to the NVPI, it was the seventh best-selling single of 2014 in that territory.

 In Australia, "Stay High" entered the ARIA Singles Chart at number 65 on the issue dated 12 May 2014.
 It peaked at number three, and was certified double-platinum by the Australian Recording Industry Association (ARIA), denoting sales of 140,000 in the region.
 In New Zealand, it debuted at number 40 on the New Zealand Singles Chart on 21 April 2014, and dropped off the chart the following week.
 However, it re-entered the chart at number 26 on 5 May 2014.
-The track eventually reached number three and spent a total of 29 weeks on the chart, being eventually certified Platinum by the Recorded Music NZ (RMNZ) for 15,000 copies sold in the country.
+The track eventually reached number three and spent a total of 29 weeks on the chart, being eventually certified seven-times Platinum by the Recorded Music NZ (RMNZ) for 210,000 copies sold in the country.